-Intangible assets with lives that are not finite are amortized over periods ranging from three to fifteen years and are evaluated for impairment at least annually.
+Intangible assets with definite lives are amortized over periods ranging from three to fifteen years and are evaluated for impairment at least annually.
 Intangibles are included in the "Other intangible assets, net" caption on the consolidated balance sheets.
 The Company concluded, based on management's assessment, that there was no impairment at March 31, 2020 or 2019.